 Our homemade pasta dough is perfect for home cooks of all levels, even beginners!
-We’ve included photos showing the key steps as well as a short, helpful video to guide you (coming soon).
-Here’s what to keep in mind for pasta success: (1) Accurate measurements are key: For the best results, we highly recommend weighing your flour and eggs.
+Remember these tips for success: (1) Weigh your flour and eggs.
 If you don’t have a kitchen scale, we’ve included tips below the recipe for accurately measuring flour by volume to avoid adding too much.
-(2) Flour is your friend: As you work with the dough—kneading, rolling, and cutting—lightly dust all surfaces of the dough frequently with flour.
+(2) Flour is your friend: as you work with the dough—kneading, rolling, and cutting—lightly dust all surfaces of the dough frequently with flour.
 This will prevent it from sticking to your work surface, pasta machine, or cutters.
+(3) Have fun!
+Pasta is an amazing recipe to make with a friend or someone you love!

 3 cups (390g) Italian-style “00” flour or unbleached all-purpose flour, spooned and leveled